MBKwon/MBFlowLabel/README.md

 MBFlowLabel
 ===========

-set a longer string than MBFlowLabel's width, the string flow infinitely with a least memory usage on MBFlowLabel.el
+set a longer string than MBFlowLabel's width, the string flow infinitely with a least memory usage on MBFlowLabel.